olegoniy/Arithmetic-game/README.rst

 $ python3 -m venv ./
 $ source bin/activate
 Then you need install the required libraries.
 To do that, run:
-$ pip install requirements.rst
+$ pip install -r requirements.rst
 After that go to the src directory.
+$ cd src
 You can use the programm by running:
 $ python3 main.py
 To checkout how to run the programm with docopts:
 $ python3 main.py -h